SLFatemi/CodeScraper/README.md

   { "link": "URL of the listing" }
   ```
   **Returns:**
-  Top 10 similar listings (dummy implementation for now).
+  Top 10 similar listings (by similarity score).

 ---

 ## Database Schema

-Create the following table in MySQL:
+Create this table in your MySQL database:

 ```sql
 CREATE TABLE listings (